freeverseio/laos-universal-node/README.md

 ## Contributing

 Contributions to the LAOS Universal Node project are welcome.
-When you work on this repo, you adhere to the following rules:

-### Git
+Please adhere to [Github's contribution guidelines](https://docs.github.com/en/get-started/quickstart/contributing-to-projects) to ensure a smooth collaboration process.

 #### Pre-commit hook

-Run `cp git/pre-commit ./.git/hooks/pre-commit` to copy the pre-commit hook to your `.git` folder.
-This runs a few important checks whenever you have something to commit.
+To ensure code consistency, please set up the pre-commit hook.
+Execute `cp git/pre-commit ./.git/hooks/pre-commit` to copy the pre-defined hook into your `.git` folder.
+This will automatically perform essential checks before each commit.

-For further details, check [pre-commit](./git/pre-commit).
+For more information, please refer to the [pre-commit details](./git/pre-commit).